nasa/terra-ui-components/docs/pages/frameworks/angular.md

   ...

   showDrawer() {
-    // use nativeElement to access Shoelace components this.drawer?.nativeElement.show();
+    // use nativeElement to access GES DISC Components this.drawer?.nativeElement.show();
   }
 }
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using GES DISC Components in your app!

 :::tip
-Are you using Shoelace with Angular?
+Are you using GES DISC Components with Angular?
 [Help us improve this page!](https://github.com/gesdisc/components/blob/next/docs/frameworks/angular.md)
 :::